the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00/labs/lab0_fresh/_index.md

 | setup(arg,arg) |      PIN number, IN or OUT     |  Sets GPIO pin to receive input or send output |    setup(PIN,GPIO.OUT)                                                       |
 | output(arg,arg) |      PIN number, HIGH or LOW     |  Sets GPIO pin to on or off |    output(PIN,GPIO.HIGH)                                                         |
 |   cleanup()   | None |    Resets all GPIO pins used   | cleanup()

+Steps to Turning Off and On the LED:
+1. Set PINS to output mode
+2. Set power of each color PIN to HIGH
+3. Set power of each color PIN to LOW
+4. Clean Up
 {{< /aside >}}

 <br>